 Our coffee beans are small batch, artisan roasted immediately prior to packaging ensuring the freshest tasting coffee.
 Each bag is consistently the same.

-The roast level is Medium, which is synonymous with City, American, or Breakfast.
+Medium, which is synonymous with City, American, or Breakfast.
 The beans are medium brown in color, matte and with no oily surface, as they haven’t been exposed to heat long enough to draw out the natural oils.

 Dark, which is synonymous with Full City or Vienna roast levels.
 As with most Dark Roasts, the roast is the dominant flavor.
 The beans are rich brown in color withsome oil on the surface, and slightly heavier in body due to the sugars having caramelized.